 First of all it is important to clarify that by late second language learning we mean learning a language after puberty.
 Linguists, psychologists and pedagogues have been struggling for years to answer the following question: is it possible to reach native-like proficiency when learning a language after puberty?
 In order to give an answer we have to consider the following factors: First of all, adults (meaning people after puberty) have an important advantage: cognitive maturity and their experience of the general language system.
 Through their knowledge of their mother tongues, as well as other foreign languages, not only can they achieve more advantageous learning conditions than children, but they can also more easily acquire grammatical rules and syntactic phenomena.
 According to Klein Dimroth (see references), language learning is an accumulative process that allows us to build on already existing knowledge.
 Children cannot acquire complex morphological and grammatical phenomena so easily.

-Article written by Katerina Karavasili, translator and master´s student of German as a foreign language (2014).
+Written by Katerina Karavasili, translator and Master´s student of German as a foreign language (2014).
 Former TermCoord Communication Trainee.

-Mutter, Karl und Ritter, Anna (Hg.).
-Sprachentwicklung und Spracherwerb fremdsprachiger Kinder.
-Edition Soziothek, Bern 2008.
+- Mutter, Karl und Ritter, Anna (Hg.)
+(2008) Sprachentwicklung und Spracherwerb fremdsprachiger Kinder.
+Edition Soziothek, Bern.

-Nauwerck, Patricia.
-Zweisprachigkeit im Kindergarten, Fillibach Verlag, Freiburg im Breisgrau 2005.
+- Nauwerck, Patricia (2005) Zweisprachigkeit im Kindergarten, Fillibach Verlag, Freiburg im Breisgrau.

-Pagonis, Giulio.
-Kritische Periode oder altersspezifischer Antrieb.
-Peter Lang, Frankfurt am Main 2009.
+- Pagonis, Giulio (2009) Kritische Periode oder altersspezifischer Antrieb.
+Peter Lang, Frankfurt am Main.

 - Reich, Hans (2009) Zweisprachige Kinder (Band 16), Waxmann Verlag, Berlin.